 - Change of a grade A grade, once submitted by the instructor of a course to the registrar, may not be changed except by vote of the Yale College Committee on Honors and Academic Standing on petition of the instructor, unless it is the result of a clerical error made in the instructor’s computation or in transcription of a grade.

-- Withdrawal from courses before midterm If a student has elected a course on the course schedule but formally withdraws from it before midterm (October 18, 2013, in the fall term; March 7, 2014, in the spring term), the student's transcript will contain no indication of that course after the withdrawal has been recorded by the registrar.
-See “Withdrawal from Courses,” section F.
+- Deadlines for withdrawal from courses If a student has elected a full-term course on the course schedule but formally withdraws from it before midterm, as published in the Yale College Calendar with Pertinent Deadlines, the student’s transcript will contain no indication of that course after the withdrawal has been recorded by the registrar.
+If a student has elected a half-term course on the course schedule but formally withdraws from it by the relevant deadline published in the Yale College Calendar with Pertinent Deadlines, the student's transcript will contain no indication of that course after the withdrawal has been recorded by the registrar.
+See section F, Withdrawal from Courses.

 The mark of W is a neutral designation indicating simply that the student has been enrolled in, but has withdrawn from, a course; while the course obviously carries no credit toward the degree, the W implies no evaluation of a student’s work and carries no implication whatsoever of failure.
-Withdrawal from a course after the deadline (December 6, 2013, in the fall term, and April 25, 2014, in the spring term) is not possible.
-See “Withdrawal from Courses,” section F.
+Withdrawal from a course after the last day of classes, as published in the Yale College Calendar with Pertinent Deadlines, is not possible.
+See section F, Withdrawal from Courses.